MadhuVarshaP/CreatorPay/README.md

 ```
 NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID=your_walletconnect_project_id
 ```
-⚠️ Ensure you’re connected to Arbitrum Sepolia in your wallet.
+⚠️ Ensure you’re connected to Base Sepolia in your wallet.

 ## Deployment